 ✓ It Helps You Build a Statuesque Body

-My ideal body-type is a real-life version of the statue of David: well-balanced and not too big, but obviously fit.
+My ideal body-type is a real-life version of the statue of David: well-balanced and not too big, but still freaking ripped.

 Kim wants a similarly naturally-toned, statuesque body.